 Instead of going North, I’m stuck at home

 The situation hit me this morning.
 A beep on my cell phone and my Google Calendar popped up with the message: Going North.
-This was a reminder of my timeline planning I did when I was in Mexico in February.
+This was a reminder of the timeline planning I did when I was in Mexico in February.
 I never heard of Coronavirus or Covid-19 at the time.
 Now I’m stuck at home in my mini-home in Oliver BC.

 What I learned during the Coronavirus Pandemic

-As soon a the coronavirus era is over, don’t postpone your dreams.
+Don’t postpone your dreams.
 Do what you want to do and instead of dreams, you will have memories.

 I might be stuck here for a while and not be able to travel far, but I can dwell on my memories.
 I am planning for my next adventures and will be ready once the time comes.